-- a default in required payment by TL or TGH on any indebtedness or guarantee in excess of \$15,000 (other than the 2008 Credit Facility and interest rate swap agreements); - a material adverse change of the company; - unsatisfied judgments against us that could result in a material adverse change or that equal at least \$15,000 to the extent not subject to a policy of insurance; - failure of any of the security documents or a default under the guaranty; - early termination of interest rate swap agreements by TGH or any of its subsidiaries or counterparties with a termination value owed by TGH or any of its subsidiaries in excess of \$5,000; and - the occurrence of certain ERISA events.
+- a default in required payment by TL or TGH on any indebtedness or guarantee in excess of \$15,000 (other than the 2008 Credit Facility and interest rate swap agreements); - a material adverse change of the company; - unsatisfied judgments against us that could result in a material adverse change or that equal at least \$15,000 to the extent not subject to a policy of insurance; - · failure of any of the security documents or a default under the guaranty; - early termination of interest rate swap agreements by TGH or any of its subsidiaries or counterparties with a termination value owed by TGH or any of its subsidiaries in excess of \$5,000; and - the occurrence of certain ERISA events.

 Secured Debt Facility.
 TMCL has a securitization facility pursuant to which it has issued Floating Rate Asset Backed Notes, Series 2000-1 ("2000-1 Notes") with a total commitment of \$475,000 pursuant to the Third Amended and Restated Series 2000-1 Supplement, dated as of July 2, 2008 (the "2000-1 Supplement"), to its Second Amended and Restated Indenture, dated as of May 26, 2005 (as amended as of June 3, 2005, June 8, 2006 and July 2, 2008, the "Indenture").
-Our primary ongoing container financing requirements are funded by commitments under the secured debt facility.
-The secured debt facility provided a total commitment in the amount of \$475,000 as of December 31, 2008.
-Of this amount, \$301,000 had been drawn on as of December 31, 2008.
+Our primary ongoing container financing requirements are funded by commitments under the Secured Debt Facility.
+The Secured Debt Facility provided a total commitment in the amount of \$475,000 as of December 31, 2009.
+Of this amount, \$330,000 had been drawn on as of December 31, 2009.

 Prior to the conversion date (currently defined as July 1, 2010), each of the 2000-1 Notes is a revolving note with a maximum principal amount equal to the amount of that 2000-1 Note.
 As a result, the amount funded under such 2000-1 Note may be less than the face amount of that 2000-1 Note.
 TMCL may request funding under the 2000-1 Notes from time to time prior to the conversion date.
 Each of the 2000-1 Notes provides for payments of interest only during the period from its inception until its conversion date.
 Given a conversion date of July 1, 2010, the first principal payment would be on July 15, 2010.
 However, we have the option of repaying principal of the 2000-1 Notes at any time.
 After the conversion date, the 2000-1 Notes fully amortize over a payment term that is scheduled to equal 10 years after the conversion date, but shall not exceed a maximum payment term of 15 years thereafter.
+We are currently assessing refinancing options for the 2000-1 Notes prior to or upon the conversion date and, if we are unable to refinance the 2000-1 Notes, it could limit our ability to grow our business.